cchudzicki-ocw-testing/18.05-spring-2022/content/resources/mit18_05_s22_chp_jpg.md

 image_metadata:
   caption: "Jon\u2019s dice.
 Jon has three six-sided dice with unusual numbering.\
     \ A game consists of two players each choosing a die.
 They roll once and the highest\
     \ number wins.
 Which die would you choose?
-(Image is from the class slides.
-Courtesy\
+(Image from class slides.)"
-    \ of Dr. Jeremy Orloff.)"
   credit: ''
   image-alt: Three six-sided dice with all sides showing in a plane.
 learning_resource_types: []